L5050/Flipside-Mod-Manager/README.md

 - Make sure you have the game Super Paper Mario in `.iso` or `.wbfs` format in the same directory as the Mod Manager.
 - All mods should be placed within a directory named `mods`, and each mod should be in its own folder within the `mods` directory.
 - Each mod directory must contain a `modinfo.ini` file.
 The first line of this file should be `modname=Your Mod Name`.
 Usually this is provided by the mod creator, but if not then you will have to make it yourself
+- Any rel mods will require you to install a gecko code to load the rel file.
+If the mod creator did not provide you with one then get the one for your version of SPM [here](https://github.com/SeekyCt/spm-rel-loader/tree/master/spm-rel-loader/loader)

 ### Usage